Szer/GiraffeGenerator/README.md

 It follows [Myriad](https://github.com/MoiraeSoftware/myriad) approach and defines MSBuild target to generate code based on input

-It's still in VERY early stage of development, so only VERY basic features are being supported.
+It's still in early stage of development, so mostly basic features are being supported.

 ## Example project is available to check [here](https://github.com/Szer/GiraffeGenerator/tree/master/src/Example)